anpapag1/KommPad/README.md

 > [!IMPORTANT]
 > When you upload you need to exit the Deej application because it uses the serial ports that are needed to upload

-For more details on the HID-Project library, refer to its [official documentation](https://github.com/NicoHood/HID).

 ### HID-Project Library

 KommPad uses the HID-Project library to emulate keyboard and mouse inputs.
 This library allows you to create powerful macros, such as: